emsmiiiii/emariesmith/README.md

 - 👀 I’m interested in random stuff.
 - 🌱 I’m currently learning swift.
 - 💞️ I’m looking to learn from others.
-- 📫 How to reach me emariesmith@proton.me
+- 📫 How to reach me emsmith6001@gmail.com
 -  My main project right now is an inventory management system for home collections (i.e. books, CDs, movies).
 Its working title is EMS: Enventory Management System.
 My progress is in various repositories, and if you have ideas as to how I could make it better, let me know!

 <!---